Haverholme Priory, Lincolnshire, 8 July 1848

 “Hmm… not so long ago.
 That was in Thirty-nine.
 You were five.
 The same summer we visited Scotland.”

 “Oh!
 Yes…” Kate grinned at happy memories.
 “A wonderful holiday.”
 She then recalled how their talk began.
-“You’re concerned about our stay with the Hattons?”
+“You’re concerned about our stay with the Winchilseas?”

 “I am.
 It’s only for one night… but it will be a melancholy visit.”

 “Why?”
-Kate pictured the Earl of Winchilsea, barrel-chested, laughing loudly at any excuse, always full of amusing stories, a little older than her father.
+Kate pictured George Hatton, the Earl of Winchilsea, barrel-chested, laughing loudly at any excuse, always full of amusing stories, a little older than her father.
 How many times has he regaled us with acted recounts of his duel with the Duke of Wellington?
 She had seen him every spring in London at various events.
-“Lord George is such a jovial man.”
+“Lord Winchilsea is such a jovial man.”

 Thoughts cascaded in Kate’s mind, accompanied by a sharp pang in her heart.
-Lady Emily is beautiful, and much younger than Lord George.
+Lady Emily is beautiful, and much younger than her husband.
 She’s always kind to me… quiet… perhaps frail?
 They don’t have children.
 Has she never been strong enough to carry a child?
 Were they in London this year?
 I don’t remember seeing them.
 How long has she been ill?
 “What’s wrong with her?”

 “A wasting sickness.”